What is a Progressive Web App? Complete Guide to PWAs

 HTTPS

-All PWAs must be served over HTTPS to ensure secure communication between the app and server.
-This is mandatory because service workers have powerful capabilities that could be exploited if not secured.
+All PWAs must use HTTPS for safe data transfer between the app and server.
+This is required because service workers are powerful and could be misused without encryption.

 Benefits of Progressive Web Apps